eastmallingresearch/Shotgun_metagenomics/Functional_analysis/README.md

 # merge
 DT <- uniprot[ID,on=c("ProtID")] # left join ID on uniprot - this is fast with keying

-# Extrac unampped IDs (some of these will be ncbi IDs)
+# Extract unampped IDs (some of these will be ncbi IDs)
 unmapped <- DT[is.na(IPRID),1,drop=F]
 setkey(unmapped,"ProtID") # add a key
 mapped <- map[unmapped] # left join unmapped on map (should match RefSeqIDs in the ID file [and link them to Uniprot ID]) uni_mapped <- mapped[complete.cases(mapped),] setkey(uni_mapped,"ProtID","RefSeqID")

 # lots of IPR IDs pointing at the same accession (different start and end points) - dups can be removes